sakermatcher/LightHack/README.md

 ## Credits

 - Developed by Juan Pablo Pagán for Tec de Monterrey Campus Puebla.
-- Special thanks to all contributors and testers.
+- Special thanks to all contributors and testers!

 ---
 Enjoy bending light and solving puzzles!